jezek/URLchess/README.md

 This is an early relase.
 Improvements will be done soon.
 Some of them:
 - player should be able to ask for draw and if accepted, then draw the game
 - player should be able to resign and loose
-- show (mark) if last move was a killing move
-- king check highlighting
 - previous moves explorer
-- show thrown out (killed) pieces
-- design tweaks (buttons, ...)
 - minimize js file size (don't use some packages like fmt, ...)
-- more touch friendly ui (dragable pices?)
+- more touch friendly ui (dragable pieces?)
 - multilanguage?
 - ...